05 January 2016

 If you are reading these words, you already have heard of Hugh Tracey, who may be best known for designing and popularizing the Hugh Tracey Kalimba that went around the world and started the kalimba craze of the 1960's, which is still echoing today.
 But perhaps Tracey's most important work was recording traditional African music across sub-Saharan Africa.
 This British ethnomusicologist travelled about Africa from the 1920's through the 1950's, made high quality field recordings of traditional African music, and documented traditional instruments, note layouts, and tunings.

 In 1954, Dr. Tracey founded the International Library of African Music (ILAM) to house his collection of materials and to make them available to the research community.
-Shortly after that, he began making kalimbas of his own at African Musical Instruments (AMI).
+Shortly after that, he began making kalimbas of his own and founded African Musical Instruments (AMI) to manufacture them.

 Following in Hugh Tracey's footsteps was his son Andrew, who began his own field work in African ethnomusicology in the late 1950's.
-This work was interrupted by the successful run of the hit musical review Wait a Minim which he co-wrote and performed with his brother Paul Tracey.
-Upon their father's death in 1977, Andrew took up Hugh's position as the director of ILAM.
-Andrew remained in this position until his retirement in 2005.
-A life-long lover of music, he has impacted the direction of AMI by introducing the African-tuned karimba to AMI's stellar lineup of African musical instruments.
-We are pleased to reintroduce the Kalimba Magic community to Dr. Andrew Tracey, who is one of the best links we have to the life and work of his father, Hugh Tracey, and who succeeded in finding what his father had struggled all his life to find.
-Andrew came up with a unifying theory of the evolution of the note layouts of all traditional kalimbas in southern Africa.
-In effect, Andrew "peeled back the veil" of all the confounding changes people made to the kalimba over the centuries to lay bare what could be the original kalimba from 1300 years ago.
+This work was interrupted by the successful run (1962-1968) of the hit musical review Wait a Minim which he co-wrote and performed with his brother Paul Tracey among many other talented artists.
+This satirical, political and social review ran in Africa and then London for two years each, then to Broadway for another year.
+Upon their father's death in 1977, Andrew took up Hugh's position as the director of ILAM, and remained in this position until his retirement in 2005.
+A life-long lover of music, Andrew has impacted the direction of AMI by introducing the African-tuned karimba to AMI's stellar lineup of musical instruments.
+Andrew succeeded in finding what his father had sought but not found: Andrew developed a unifying theory of the evolution of the note layouts of all traditional kalimbas in southern Africa.
+In effect, Andrew pulled back the veil formed by the many confounding changes people had made to the kalimba over the centuries, to lay bare what could be the original kalimba from about 1300 years ago.

 KM: Where to start?